Riley-Py/UWaterloo-Work/MSE 245/L16 - Client-Side Routing.md

 	- `BrowserRouter` - wraps app and connects it to browser URL/history
 	- `Routes` - container holding all possible routes; looks at current URL and renders one that matches
 	- `Route` - one mapping: `path` renders `element`

+### Project Structure
+- Subdirectories under `components` correspond to purpose of each React page
+- One folder per component; file within component is called `index.js`

+### How Route Gets Matched
+- Notes:
+	- `path="/"` is root; shown as the first thing
+	- Order in file doesn't decide winner; rank is by specificity

+### Navigating
+- Put `useNavigate()` on the top to perform client-side navigation between pages in app; it's a *React Hook*
+-